DonRomaniello/Tidey/README.md

 If instead of being a cylinder, the walls of the bucket instead resembled the world’s coastlines, the patterns would become very complicated indeed.

 Thankfully, determining when all those reflections are going to reach a specific point doesn’t require modeling the world’s oceans.
-At least a year of observations from a single station, coupled with the mathematical techniques of Fourier Analysis will produce all the information you need to visualize the tides.
+At least a month of observations from a single station, coupled with the mathematical techniques of Fourier Analysis will produce all the information you need to visualize the tides.